 Carlo Dade & Dan Ciuriak, with Ali Dadkhah & Jingliang Xiao

-The United States’ withdrawal from the Trans-Pacific Partnership (TPP) agreement supposedly signalled the demise of the pact – and with it any hope for Canada to close the trade agreement gap with its major Asia-Pacific competitors anytime soon.
+The United States’ withdrawal from the Trans-Pacific Partnership (TPP) agreement (now known as the Comprehensive and Progressive Agreement for Trans-Pacific Partnership or CPTPP) supposedly signalled the demise of the pact – and with it any hope for Canada to close the trade agreement gap with its major Asia-Pacific competitors anytime soon.

 But as with Mark Twain, the reports of its death have been greatly exaggerated.

 Throughout early 2017, the remaining 11 TPP signatories (TPP11) have forged on with ratification of the deal in their own countries.
 Rather than killing the agreement, the withdrawal by the U.S. – and the accompanying “America First” trade rhetoric from the Trump administration – has alarmed and, in some cases, motivated, the remaining signatories.
 In a sudden and sharp shift of position for many, the remaining TPP countries are now focused on how to proceed with their own trade pact without the U.S.

 The case to move ahead on a TPP11 has largely been a political response to the Trump administration’s intent to replace inclusive multilateral agreements with one-on-one negotiations on terms essentially dictated by, not negotiated with, Washington, D.C.
 Opposition to this protectionist U.S. agenda makes a compelling political argument.
 However, a quantifiable case for the remaining 11 countries to inform discussions on whether to press on with the TPP minus the U.S. has been noticeably absent from the discussion.